mataslib/uselocation-bug-repl/README.md

 1. cd vite-project && npm ci && npm run dev
 2. go to localhost:3000
 3. click error page and see console

+---

+When u run npm build and try /dist/index.html, then here it works.
+Vite build uses rollup.